george-pov/YTSkedy/docs/api/persistence.md

   - HTTP responses must project platform settings through redacted response DTOs.
 WordPress responses return `applicationPasswordConfigured`, not `applicationPassword`.
+- `TitleTemplateId` and `DescriptionTemplateId` store the required provider-neutral publishing-content template ids.
+Old rows missing either id are unsupported by the current contract; local test data should be recreated after the shape change.

 Entity fields, table keys, and formatting details are defined in code rather than duplicated in documentation.